-RWE Finance Europe B.V. ("further the company"), having its legal seat in Geertruidenberg, The Netherlands, is a holding and financing company.
-The company is a limited liability company incorporated under the laws of the Netherlands.
-The main objective of the company is to obtain funds from issued loans and bonds, to perform the function of holding company for RWE group companies and to finance these companies.
-Next to that, any and all related industrial, financial and commercial activities related to the before mentioned objectives RWE Finance Europe B.V., headquartered at Amerweg 1, Geertruidenberg, the Netherlands, is registered in the Trade register Brabant no. 865609640.
-The company was incorporated on September 6, 2023.
+RWE Finance Europe B.V. ("further the Company"), having its legal seat in Geertruidenberg, The Netherlands, is a financing company.
+The Company is a limited liability company incorporated under the laws of the Netherlands.
+The main objective of the Company is to obtain funds from issued loans and bonds, and to lend the proceeds of such loans and bonds on to RWE AG, and its controlled undertakings (the "RWE Group").
+For that purpose RWE Finance Europe B.V. has also been nominated as Issuer under the € 15,000,000,000 Debt Issuance Programme originally installed by RWE AG (EMTN / Debt Issuance Programme (DIP)).
+Next to that, any and all related industrial, financial and commercial activities related to the before mentioned objectives.
+RWE Finance Europe B.V., headquartered at Amerweg 1, Geertruidenberg, the Netherlands, is registered in the Trade register Brabant no. 865609640.
+The Company was incorporated on September 6, 2023.
 The ultimate parent company is RWE AG based in Essen, Germany.